gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Move
 ![](../attachments/action_move_example.jpg)
-- Move your player pawn 2 spaces following dotted lines.
+- Move your player pawn up to 2 spaces following dotted lines.
 You may share a space with other Spaceships, Satellites, or debris.
 	- If the space you move into contains any debris, your Spaceship takes 1 point of damage.

 ### Capture Debris
 ![](../attachments/action_capture_example.jpg)